jackos/rustnote-site/src/smartPointers/traits.md

 This means that any type can be coerced to the target, except an immutable can not be coerced to a mutable (this would break borrowing rules)

 ## Drop
-Just an example to show printing (which you wouldn't do) once all references go out of scope
+Printing once all references go out of scope
 ```rust
 impl Drop for CustomSmartPointer {
     fn drop(&mut self) {